olearydj/antisimplistic/_posts/2020-11-06-starting-fastpages.md

 title: "Blogging with Fastpages"
 image: images/diagram.png
 ---
-## I May be a Hypocrite, But I'm not Wrong.
+## I may be a hypocrite, but I'm not wrong...

 I've spent over 25 years preaching the value of a portfolio site to artists, software engineers, and designers that wanted to join my studio or learn how to get into the games industry.
 Now that I'm 6 months into my PhD and planning for career 2.0, it's past time for me to do the same.
 This sums up the justification in a single tweet: